-After work, you make your way to the Product School campus in your city.
-If you’re a bit early, grab a coffee and enjoy chatting with your classmates.
 Your peers will be from a diverse range of backgrounds.
 Some will be software engineers.
 Others will be startup founders.
 Some will already be working as PMs.
 Others may be working in sales or business.
-Many will end up being your friends for life.
+Many will end up being your friends for life!

-Your instructor arrives.
-Like you, she’s come straight from work where she leads a Product Team at a major technology company (our current instructors work at Airbnb, Google, Facebook, and Tinder, to name a few).
+Your instructor logs on.
+Chances are, she’s signing on straight after work where she leads a Product Team at a major technology company (our current instructors work at Airbnb, Google, Facebook, and Tinder, to name a few).
 Before you begin, she’ll no doubt have a few stories to share about her day at work, and how her company solved product related problems and kept the team on track.

 “Rather than just sitting through lectures, you’re forced into group exercises that test your knowledge of the frameworks and processes you learn each week.
 Homework is due every week so you also have accountability to get things done.”